Hamzazaheer721/Typescript-ft.-Maximilian-Schwarzm-ller/4_OOP/x_interfaces/readme.md

 ==> Class implementing any specific interface will have to atleast follow all the properties and methods of interface ==> It's a bit like abstract classes but difference here is that you don't have implementation details

+==> intefaces could be used as function types.
 ==> While using interfaces with classes, we want class to have whatever is implemented into interfaces.
 ==> We could use Readonly property in interfaces. which suggests that the following property in interface could be given value once

-==> We could also extend intefaces like as follows:
-                  interface interfaceName extends IntefaceName
+==> We could also extend intefaces like as follows: interface interfaceName extends IntefaceName